betaflight/betaflight.com/docs/support/archive/Installing-Betaflight.md

 http://www.rcgroups.com/forums/showpost.php?p=34196999&postcount=21477

 There is a topic on this FAQ page called "Which HEX target do I download and flash to my Flight Controller" that will help when it comes to deciding which file to use on your Flight Controller board.
-Also check the Boards (Wiki menu at the right) from more info on the FC board you have.
-Most have information (Note: these wiki pages are to be maintained by the FC Designed/Seller or by dedicated Users) but some are blank.
+Also check the Boards section for more info on the FC board you have.
+Most have information (Note: these pages are to be maintained by the FC Designed/Seller or by dedicated Users) but some are blank.